karan2503D/karan2503D/README.md

 - 👋 Hi, I’m karan Dodeja
-- 👀 I’m interested in makeing projects in different technologies like .NET, MERN Stack, Python and another web stacks.
+- 👀 I like to build FULL STACK projects in different technologies like .NET Stack, Javascript Stack, Python Stack and another Web Stacks
 - 🌱 I’m currently learning how to develop hybrid applications.
-- 💞️ I’m looking to collaborate on developing web apps, developing websites and android applications.
+- 💞️ I’m looking to collaborate on developing Complex Web Applications, Developing Websites and Android Applications.
-- 📫 How to reach me : you can mail me on kdodeja62@gmail.com
+- 📫 How to reach me : you can mail me on "kdodeja62@gmail.com".

 <!---
 karan2503D/karan2503D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.